panoskar-pro/script-quick-performance-check/README.md

-# script-quick-performance-check
+Change the email at the bottom of the code, and you’re good to go! :)

-- Change the e-mail at the bottom of the code, and you are good to go!
+I hope you find it as useful as I do.

 Enjoy!

-Best Regards,
+Best regards,
 Panos Kargidis